TO THE MEMBERS OF HINDUSTHAN URBAN INFRASTRUCTURE LIMITED

 | ||(B.R.
 Goyal) |

 ANNEXURE A TO THE INDEPENDENT AUDITORS' REPORT

 The Annexure "A" referred to in the Independent Auditors Report to themembers of Hindusthan Urban Infrastructure Limited on the Standalone FinancialStatements for the year ended March 31 2019 we report the following:

 i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-(b) As explained to us physical verification of fixed assets has been carried out bythe Company and no material discrepancies were noticed on such verification.
-In ouropinion the frequency of verification is reasonable having regardto the size of theCompany and nature of its business.
+(b) As explained to us physical verification of fixed assets has been carried out bythe company and no material discrepancies were noticed on such verification.
+In ouropinion this periodicity and manner of physical verification is reasonable having regardto the size of the company and the nature of its assets.

-(c) Title deeds of immovable properties of the company are held in the name of the Company.
+(c) According to the information and explanations given to us title deeds of immovableproperties of the company are held in the name of the Company.

 (b) In our opinion no material discrepancies were noticed on physical verification ofstocks.

 iii) According to the information and explanations given to us the Company hasgranted unsecured loan to its subsidiary company covered in the register maintained underSection 189 of the Act.
 The terms and conditions of the grant of such loans are notprejudicial to the company's interest.
 The borrower has been regular in paying interest onloan and there is no overdue principal amount at the year end.

 iv) According to the information and explanation given to us the company has compliedwith the provisions of section 185 and 186 of the Act in respect of making Investmentgrants of Loans and providing guarantees and securities.